OneMelon8/Pufferfish/docs/final.md

 The rules for the baseline approach is very open-ended since we based the rule of the rule-based agent off of what we believed to be a good set of rules for pvp.
 As a result this can create overfitting to the rule-based agent which means our RL agent will only be able to defeat the rule-based agent.
 By using self-play the rule-based agent will still be used as a baseline, but the learned policy limitations are no longer bounded by just the rules of the rule-based agent and we should see an increase in different pvp policies that the RL agent will learn.

+A disadvantage to self-play is that because the agent experiences new observation that deviates from the rule-based agent it was trained on, it may learn very bad behaviors.
+For instance there were cases in which the self-play agent learned to only punch the opponent which although wins because it abuses the hard coded pathing that we implemented to each agent, it would not work against a human player.

+### Other interesting approaches
+Along with the self-play we tried training different models with additional observation space for distance, or adding a negative reward for eatting a golden apple too early, or using too many random actions, but these models ended up learning very weird policies like only defending and punching the opponent away with a sheild, or just not using any actions.
+Ultimately we used our original observation and reward space along with self-play which ended up performing very well.

 ## Evaluation